Shippable/docs/sources/platform/resources-working-with.md

 * **`version`** -- is an object that allows you to set the version of resource that dont change dynamically.
 For example, [dockerOptions](resource-dockeroptions/) have several tags under the `version` section.
 Any time the information changes in the YML, a new version of the resource is created

 <a name="adding"></a>
-## Adding resources
+## Adding Resources
-Resources are defined in a configuration file `shippable.resources.yml` present and this file is added to the root of a source control repository.
+Resources are defined in a configuration file `shippable.resources.yml` and this file is added to the root of a source control repository.
 All user permissions that users have on the repo is carried over to the objects defined in the YML.
-For example, if user 1 has read access he/she will only have read access to resources defined in the repo.
+For example, if user 1 has read access he/she will only have read access to Resources defined in the repo.

-Once the resources are defined and added to the repo, you will have to connect it to SPOG by creating a `syncRepo` using the UI.
+Once the Resources are defined and added to the repo, you will have to connect it to SPOG by creating a `syncRepo` using the UI.
 Detailed step by step instructions are [here ](/platform/resource-syncrepo)

-After adding a `syncRepo`, our DevOps Assembly Lines are watching for changes (resource adds, edits or deleted) through source control webhooks.
+After adding a `syncRepo`, our DevOps Assembly Lines are watching for changes (Resource adds, edits or deleted) through source control webhooks.
 YML changes are automatically synced and they are reflected in the SPOG immediately

-## Migrating resource from 1 YML to antother
+## Migrating a Resource from one YML to another
-There are some situations where you might need to reorganize where your resources are defined.
+There are some situations where you might need to reorganize where your Resources are defined.
 If you delete and recreate, you will lose all the historical versions.
 If history is important, migration might be a better alternative

 Here are the steps to migrate

 1.

-## Deleting resources
+## Deleting Resources
-Deleting resources are a 2 step process.
-Remove from YML which causes it to be soft deleted and then go to the SPOG view and delete it from UI.
-The 2 step process is an insurance policy to precent accidental deletes.
-Deleting resource means all historical versions are deleted permanently and this can really mess up your DevOps Assembly Lines as it is a connected interdependent workflow.
+Deleting Resources is a 2 step process.
+Deleting from the YML causes it to be soft deleted and then you will have to manually delete it from SPOG view of the UI.
+The 2 step process is an insurance policy to prevent accidental deletes.
+Deleting a Resource means all historical versions are deleted permanently and this can really mess up your DevOps Assembly Lines as it is a connected interdependent workflow.

-Here are the steps to delete a resource
+Here are the steps to delete a Resource

-1. Delete there resource definition from the YML and commit the change to the repo.
-Automatic sync process will execute and mark the removed resource as soft deleted.
+1. Delete the Resource definition from the YML and commit the change to the repo.
+Automatic sync process will execute and mark the removed Resource as soft deleted.
 All version data is still available and no data is lost at this stage.
-If any jobs are using this deleted resources and they are still active, those jobs will be marked inconsistent and will not be triggered until fixed
+If any Jobs are still using this deleted Resource and they are still active, those Jobs will be marked inconsistent and will not be triggered until fixed
-1. Now log into your SPOG, make sure that you have not hidden deleted resources from your view.
-All the soft deleted resources will appear on the bottom of your SPOG.
+1. Now log into your SPOG, make sure that you have not hidden deleted Resources from your view.
+All the soft deleted Resources will appear on the bottom of your SPOG.
 Right click on each of them and delete.
-If these resources are still being used, then delete option is not presented until you make sure there are no references to the soft deleted resource.
+If these Resources are still being used, then delete option is not presented until you make sure there are no references to the soft deleted Resource.
 Once you delete from the SPOG, all data is permanently destroyed

 ## Deleting all resources at the same time
 If you right click on the `syncRepo` resource you added to create the assembly lines and delete it from the UI, all the resources defined in the YML file will all be marked soft-deleted along with the syncRepo resource.
 Now hard delete the syncRepo resource as any other resource, Shippable will delete all the resources automatically now.
 Only the syncRepo resource can be soft-deleted from the UI.
 All other resources needs to be managed from the YML.